profryancoooper/data-driven-decisions/syllabus.md

       intellectual property
 2. **Discuss Uncertainty in Design:**
     - Perform statistical analysis of simulation data to extract meaningful insights
-    - Present statistical findings clearly and concisely
+    - Present clear and concise statistical findings
     - Distinguish between qualitative (social) and quantitative (engineering) uncertainty in technical documents
     - Illustrate the importance of social uncertainty in engineering